tl-its-umich-edu/my-learning-analytics/README.md

 2. `use student_dashboard`

 ## Clean outdated docker images
-The docker images will take up more disk spaces as time goes on, you can delete those outdated docker images by using the following command:
+The docker artifacts will take up more disk spaces as time goes on, you can clean up docker containers, networks images and optionally volumes using the command below.

-`docker rmi $(docker images -q -f "dangling=true")`
+Remove the --volumes to leave volumes without at least one container associated.
+This will not remove anything running.

-This will remove everythin! (images, containers, volumes) `docker system prune -a`
+This will remove everything! (images, containers, volumes) `docker system prune -a --volumes`

 ## Testing tips!

 1. Create a super user to test login.
 Run this command below.
 The password will be printed unless you specify it with --password.
-You can run this multiple times to change a password but you need to delete/modify super users via the /admin.
+You can run this multiple times to change a password but you need to delete/modify super users via the Admin login (appears when logged in as admin).
+You can also add new users in there.

 `docker exec -it student_dashboard python manage.py createuser --superuser --username=root --email=root@example.edu`

-You can create regular users to test with without the superuser flag
+You can create regular users to test with without the superuser flag via the command line without using the --superuser.

 `docker exec -it student_dashboard python manage.py createuser --username=student --email=student@example.edu`

-Then this super user can login on the /admin URL

 2. Connect to the docker and edit some files!